jonashw/DevelopmentGuidelines/README.md

 Common duties performed by software machinery:
 - sending/receiving data over a network
 - loading data from a database / saving data to a database
-- displaying graphical widgets on a screen for a user to interact with
+- displaying graphical widgets on a screen for the user to interact with
 - executing logic, number-crunching, validation
+- parsing Excel files
+- generating PDF files
+- manipulating images
+- sending email

 ### To build, one first must plan
 Software takes time to build.
 To keep us on track, we have to have a plan.

 A specification communicates our current understanding of where the machinery and user meet.
+It also
-It communicates clear goals and purpose.
+- communicates goals and purpose, clearly
-It tells our clients what we understand about their problem space and what solution we plan to build for them.
+- tells our clients what we understand about their problem space and what solution we plan to build for them
-It reminds the developers what they need to build.
+- reminds the developers what they need to build
-It gives everyone the language they need to discuss the software being built.
+- gives everyone the language they need to discuss the software being built

 With a clear specificiation, everyone can be on the same page.

 **IMPORTANT CAVEAT:** We shall not plan everything *up front*.
 At the start, it is impossible to know exactly in which direction the project will develop.
 Especially when breaking new ground, we will all be learning as we go.
 We must strive to plan and build iteratively, creating the opportunity for feedback to influence our plan.